 Next, figure out how much money you will need at different points while abroad.
 Finally, take whatever amount you have left and divide it by the number of weeks you will be abroad.
 Then, figure out how much this is in the currency of your host country.
-You can us this currency converter.
+You can find a currency converter at:

+www.oanda.com/currency/converter/.
 You now know your weekly budget limits!